-Compensation in the form of equity grants, including stock options, performance-based stock options, time-based restricted stock and performance-based restricted stock have been a key component of our executives' compensation in the past.
+Compensation in the form of equity grants, including stock options, performance-based stock options, time-based restricted stock, performancebased restricted stock, and restricted stock units ("RSU") have been a key component of our executives' compensation in the past.
 Over the past two years however, our emphasis on equity grants has declined.
-No equity awards were granted to Named Executive Officers in Fiscal 2017 as our compensation objectives for Fiscal 2017 emphasized base pay and cash incentives.
+No equity awards were granted to Named Executive Officers in Fiscal 2018 as our compensation objectives for Fiscal 2018 emphasized base pay and cash incentives.